 Conchas / Pan Dulce / Pan de Huevo

 - In a large bowl stir together yeast and the warm water.
 Let stand for 10 minutes.
 Stir in evaporated milk, the 1/3 cup sugar, the melted butter, egg, and salt.
 Stir in 2 cups of the flour.
 Gradually stir in another 2 cups flour and the ½ teaspoon cinnamon to make a dough.

 - Turn the dough onto a lightly floured surface.
 Knead for 3 to 5 minutes or until smooth and elastic.
 Shape into a ball.
-Transfer dough to a large greased bowl; turn to coat surface of dough.
-Cover and let rise in a warm place until double in size (1 to 1 ¼ hours).
+Transfer dough to a large greased bowl; turn to coat surface of the dough.
+Cover and let rise in a warm place until double in size (1 to 1 ¼ hour).